Revolution of Dignity: Berkut dissolved

-Protests against the new government
+Protests against the revolution

-According to Cathy Young, in the Antimaidan protests against the revolution, street posters, Internet posts, and even speeches at rallies attacked the new government as a "Jewish clique" seeking to use Ukrainians to defend the interests of wealthy Jews, and depicted the revolution as a "Zionist coup."
+Following the ousting of Yanukovych, pro-Russian, separatist and counter-revolutionary protests began in parts of southern in eastern Ukraine.
+These regions mostly consumed Russian-based media, which promoted the narrative that Ukraine's new government was an illegitimate "fascist junta" and that ethnic Russians were in imminent danger.
+According to Cathy Young, protests against the revolution attacked the new government as a "Jewish clique" seeking to use Ukrainians to defend the interests of wealthy Jews, and depicted the revolution as a "Zionist coup".